cmdlabtech/AIO-SSL-Tool/README.md

+~~This is a free tool built for the community - no expectations, no obligations.
+I genuinely enjoy building it.~~

+~~That said, if you'd like to see bigger im provements or help make a Mac App Store re lease possible (which comes with real cost s for signing and distribution), a small donation goes a long way - you can find the BuyMeACoffee link in the Sponsor section of this repo.~~

+Either way, thanks for using it!

+Update: AIO SSL Tool is now on the App Store!
+With this, AIO SSL Tool now has a good amount of costs to maintain, develop, and distribute (~$300+/yr).
+For now, the app will remain free on the store until V7.0 is realeased which will be within the next month.
+A few of the upcoming feature ADDITIONS will make it worth the costs!

 # AIO SSL Tool

 **The fastest way to turn any server certificate into a complete, trusted chain and ready-to-use PFX — in seconds.**